-At the time of birth, and for about an hour following birthing, the mother and her newborn baby are swamped in a cocktail of hormones.
-This time is a crucial time for the mother and baby to bond, to become attached … to fall in love.
+At the time, and for about an hour following the birth, the mother and her newborn baby are swamped in a cocktail of hormones.
+This time is a crucial time for the dyad to bond, become attached … to fall in love.

 The baby's heart rate and respiratory rate are rapidly stabilised, oxygen saturation remains normal and thermoregulation is rapidly achieved.
 There are no signs of stress.